 - Evaluation of programs and activities funded by the ESSA.

-- August ꟷ October: Review released Performance Frameworks and determine if adjustments need to be made to the Consolidated Application based on this information
+- September – December: Review released performance frameworks and ESEA schools identified for comprehensive (CS) or targeted (TS) support and improvement and determine if adjustments need to be made to the Consolidated Application based on this information

 For Additional Information Contact: